-Somfit® Strategic Objective: The strategic objective for Somfit® is the use of its platform technology in a consumer environment providing actionable sleep health information and/ or other interventions to improve patient health outcomes.
+Somfit Strategic Objective: The strategic objective for Somfit® is the use of its platform technology in a consumer environment providing actionable sleep health information and/or other interventions to improve patient health outcomes.

-Somfit® Superior Value Proposition: Somfit® provides a more comfortable, convenient, and cost-effective way for people with sleep problems to assess and monitor their sleep-health.
+Somfit® Superior Value Proposition: Somfit® provides a more comfortable, convenient, and cost-effective and true-sleep, comprehensive way for people with sleep problems to assess and monitor their sleep-health.